Public science research dashboard

 What to do nextPick a topic, run, or open the next pass

-The source provides a relevant merger dataset, but it does not directly test delayed ringdown residuals.
-The report keeps the question, evidence, and next test visible.
+The source provides a relevant gravitational-wave dataset, but it does not directly test the observable claim.

 Current run

-This run found a relevant merger dataset, but it did not directly test delayed ringdown residuals.
+This run found a relevant gravitational-wave dataset, but it still needs a direct dataset-level test.

 Run guide